jackitaliano/assistants-chat/README.md

 # assistants-chat
 ## What it is
 Chat with your assistants, save their history, multiple chats.
+Run 100% in the browser.

 ## How to use
 1. Load your own OpenAI Assistant's config into `src/components/assistant/assistant.js` (and if needed adjust `assistantFunctions.js`)